ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-TimedMode-5.md

     Which of the following options is the most suitable approach to migrate the database in AWS?

     - Configure a Launch Template that automatically converts the source schema and code to match that of the target database.
 Then, use the AWS Database Migration Service to migrate data from the source database to the target database.
-    - First, use the AWS Schema Conversion Tool to convert the source schema and application code to match that of the target database, and then use the AWS Database Migration Service to migrate data from the source database to the target database.
+- ==First, use the AWS Schema Conversion Tool to convert the source schema and application code to match that of the target database, and then use the AWS Database Migration Service to migrate data from the source database to the target database.==
     - Use Amazon Neptune to convert the source schema and code to match that of the target database in RDS.
 Use the AWS Batch to effectively migrate the data from the source database to the target database in a batch process.
     - Heterogeneous database migration is not supported in AWS.
 You have to transform your database first to PostgreSQL and then migrate it to RDS.

     **Incorrect**

     **AWS Database Migration Service** helps you migrate databases to AWS quickly and securely.
 The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.
 The AWS Database Migration Service can migrate your data to and from most widely used commercial and open-source databases.